rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207-02 2024Sp] Update on sorting competition (Wednesday, 2024-04-10)

+Dear Sort Specifiers,

+Thanks for participating in today's competition.
+A few notes.

+* Those who did not have working code can send me a new copy by 8am Friday morning and we'll run a quick sub-competition for those folks.
+* The top four folks in the competition will get to choose snack food for class next Wednesday.
+(Why not Monday?
+Some folks won't be here on Monday.)
+* A few of you called a different constructor in specifying your sorter.
+Make sure that you construct an object in your own class.

+Regards,

+-- SamR

 ## [CSC-207-02 2024Sp] Upcoming classes (Thurday, 2024-04-04)

 Dear CSC-207 Students,